Excimer lamp: Excimer molecule formation

 Since the harpoon reaction is a process of a two-body collision, it can proceed productively at a pressure significantly lower than that required for a three-body reaction.
 Thus, the harpoon reaction makes possible the efficient operation of an excimer lamp at low pressures of a gaseous mixture.
 The collisional quenching of exciplex molecules at low pressures of a gaseous mixture is much lower than at pressures required for productive proceeding the reaction of ion-ion recombination.
 Due to this, a low-pressure excimer lamp ensures the maximum efficiency in converting the pumping energy to UV radiation.

 It should be mentioned that both the harpoon reaction and reaction of ion-ion recombination proceed simultaneously.
 The dominance of the first or second reaction is mainly determined by the pressure of a gaseous mixture.
 The harpoon reaction predominates at low pressures (below 50 Torr), while the reaction of ion-ion recombination prevails at higher pressures (above 100 Torr).

 The kinetics of reactions proceeding in a plasma is diverse and is not limited to the processes considered above.
 The efficiency of producing exciplex molecules depends on the composition of a gaseous mixture and conditions of its excitation.
-Type of a halogen donor plays an important role.
+The type of halogen donor plays an important role.
 The most effective and widely used halogen-carriers are homonuclear diatomic halogen molecules.
 More complex halogen compounds such as hydrogen halides, metal halides, and interhalogens are also used as a halogen-carrier but to a lesser extent.

 A noteworthy halogen-carrier is alkali halide.
 A feature of alkali halides is a similarity of their chemical bond with that of exciplex molecules in excited electronic states.
 Exciplex molecules in excited electronic states are characterized by the ionic bond as well as alkali halides in the ground state.
 It opens up alternative mechanisms for the formation of exciplex molecules, namely substitution reactions: